freeing

 Spanish

-Word free is considered common in modern English.
+Word freeing is considered rare in modern English.

 It has a balanced usage among all categories: speech, fiction, newspapers and academic texts.